Food Photography Tips for the Blogger: Shoot Fast, Eat the Model

 In 2008 Scott Kelby of PhotoshopUser magazine turned his readers on to the Westcott Spiderlite 5.
 It has changed my life.
 The reason: It uses special Compact Fluorescent (CFL) light bulbs that are beautifully balanced at 5500 kelvin (that's the color of the light) and exude an elegant soft light that wraps around the food and caresses it lovingly.
 No more guessing what the light will look like.
 It's WYSIWYG.

-For shooting in my kitchen, on my grill deck, on location, or on road trips, I typically use my Nikon D7000 with one Nikon SB-800 fitted with a Lumiquest Softbox.
-This handi-dandy folding gizmo does a great job of softening the light and I can hold it in my left hand and shoot with my right.
+For shooting in my kitchen, on my grill deck, on location, or on road trips, I typically use my camera with a Nikon flash fitted with a Lumiquest Softbox.
+This handi-dandy folding gizmo fits in my back posket and does a great job of softening the light.
+I can hold it in my left hand and shoot with my right.
 Or I can set it on a table and walk away.
 Great light, quick and easy.

 Tips for shooting food

 Carry a camera everywhere.
-I don't lug my backpack fully loaded with me when I run errands or go out to dinner, so I carry a little Canon Elph smaller than a pack of cards with me everywhere.
+I don't lug my backpack fully loaded with me when I run errands or go out to dinner, so I carry an iPhone.

 Learn your camera.
 Modern digital cameras have a lot of bells and whistles.
 Read the manual and experiment until you have mastered the different settings and controls.